 The subject matter and scope are sufficiently clear.

-The information to be submitted is sufficiently clear.
+Otherwise the information to be submitted is clear.

-The deadline of 30 June each year is too early, and interferes with other processes related to remuneration.
-The deadline is proposed to be postponed to 31 October each year, or later.
+The deadline of 30 June each year is too early, as it interferes with other processes related to remuneration, and should be moved to at least 31 October of each year.

-Clarification and clear examples on whether or not the data should be reported on the paid-basis (i.e. remuneration actually paid during the year of reporting) or on the earnings-basis (i.e. remuneration earned during the year of reporting) as it is currently proposed in point 3.3.
+We would recommend that the data is reported on the pay-out-basis (i.e. remuneration actually paid during the year of reporting) and not on the award basis (i.e. remuneration earned during the year of reporting) as it is currently proposed in point 3.3.
 This approach would in our view contribute to ensuring unified interpretation of the data requested, as illustrated in the below example:

-We note that the rows in the Annex 1 somewhat differ to those of Annex 2 of the remuneration benchmarking exercise.
-We propose that these templates are kept identical to ease the collection of the data.
+We note that the rows in the Annex 1 somewhat differ from those of Annex 2 of the remuneration benchmarking exercise.
+We propose that these templates are kept identical.
 For example, row considering “Article 450 h(iii)CRR – total amount of outstanding deferred variable remuneration awarded in previous periods and not in year N (in EUR)” is not included in the high earners Annex 1 template, but is found in Annex 2 of the total remuneration benchmarking data collection.

-The time periods are insufficient considering that the revised guidelines shall apply from 1 July 2014, leaving only two months of July and August for the gathering of the data.
+The time periods are insufficient considering that the revised guidelines shall apply from 1 July 2014, leaving only two months (July and August) for the gathering of the data.
 The indicated two months are insufficient and challenging as they occur during the summer vacation season as well as overlap with budgeting processes.
-The deadline is proposed to be postponed to 31 October 2014, or later.
+This will not allow to submit the data on time.

-We also note that the data collection process does not have any value adding features to the institutions themselves, and thus only serves the purposes of the authorities.
+We also note that the data collection process does not have any value added features for the institutions themselves.
 We propose to develop the processes in closer cooperation with the institutions in the future to better incorporate the data collection exercises with the institutions' remuneration planning, and thus becoming a mutually beneficial exercises, for both supervisors and institutions.